 With no revision of the Schedule Fee in the MBS our competitors are still under considerably more financial pressure than Capitol.
-The Company anticipates another year of growth in revenues and a continuation of efforts to optimise the efficiency of its cost base in conjunction with the additional revenue generated from the MDI acquisition over the course of a full financial year.
-The favourable impact of the granting of the MRI licences is expected to be more pronounced in the financial year ending 30 June 2014 as the range of MBS items allowed to be bulk-billed expands on 1 November 2013.
+The Company anticipates another year of growth in revenues and a continuation of efforts to optimise the efficiency of its cost base in conjunction with the additional revenues generated from the MDI acquisition.